Black Sustainability Network

 Join Sustainability Practitioners, Enthusiasts and Professionals Across the Diaspora

-Currently, we are in the process of migrating our 2,000+ member base to utilize our social platform and soon releasing a custom designed platform.
-To-date, our member-only network platform hosts approximately 250 individuals of our 2,000+ global membership.
+To-date, our member-only network platform hosts our 2,300+ global membership.
 We want to ensure sustainable development is implemented while applying indigenous experts have a sacred space to connect, collaborate and contribute to projects that will positively impact our communities.

 When contract opportunities arise -- we have a match.